coleygroup/dipolar_cycloaddition_dataset/README.md

 ## Post-processing reaction SMILES to ensure stereo-compatibility of the dipoles

 The main script in the `postprocess_reaction_profiles` directory, `postprocess_reaction_profiles.py`, checks for compatibility between the reactant dipole conformer and the conformation taken on by this species in the TS.
-It takes as an input the full data set `.xyz` file, as well as the output folder obtained after execution of the `extract_output.py` script from the previous section.
-The output is a new folder, `lowest_energy_conformers_RR`, containing directories and xyz-files for each individual dipole which might need to be replaced (vide infra), as well as a `.csv` file indicating for each dipole whether or not it needs to be run and whether the geometry was constrained.
+It takes as an input the full data set `.csv` file, as well as the output folder obtained after execution of the `extract_output.py` script from the previous section.
+The output is a new folder, `lowest_energy_conformers_RR`, containing directories and `.xyz` files for each individual dipole which might need to be replaced (vide infra), as well as a `.csv` file indicating for each dipole whether or not it needs to be run and whether the geometry was constrained.

-More specifically, the script extracts the dipole geometry from the TS `.xyz` file, optimizes the geometry, checks rotatability of the individual dihedral angles over the (partially) double bonds connecting the 3 reactive centers in the dipole and then performs a (constrained) randomize and relax conformer search.
+More specifically, the script extracts the dipole geometry from the TS `.xyz` file, optimizes the geometry, checks rotatability of the individual dihedral angles over the (partially) double bonds connecting the 3 reactive centers in the dipole at GFN2-XTB level of theory and then performs a (constrained) randomize and relax conformer search.
 If constraints were applied during the search, i.e., if at least one of the bonds was not rotatable, then the lowest energy conformer is always saved.
 If this is not the case, then the newly generated conformer is only saved when it is lower in energy than the originally registered conformer.

 The script can be executed as follows:
 ```
 python postprocess_reaction_profiles.py --data-file <path to the input .csv file> --xyz-folder <xyz_folder> [--n-cores <number of cores to be used>]
 ```

-Once a `lowest_energy_conformers_RR` directory has been generated, a script making heavy use of autodE can be called to geometrically and energetically refine the alternative RR conformers generated during postprocessing.
+Once a `lowest_energy_conformers_RR` directory has been generated, a script making use of autodE can be called to geometrically and energetically refine the alternative RR conformers generated during postprocessing.
 This script is very similar to the `initialize.py` script and can be executed as follows:
 ```
 python initialize_dipole_calc.py --data_file <path to .csv file with the postprocessing output> --num_input_files <total number of files to be generated> [--autodE_folder <name of the autodE folder>] [--n_cores <number of cores per computation>] [--DFT_theory <functional/low_basis_set/high_basis_set/dispersion_correction>] [--free_energy]
 ```